 Panoramic – A panoramic x-ray may be prescribed to check the wisdom teeth, bone levels as well as the temporomandibular joint (TMJ).
 This image gives a good overview of the overall health of the jaw.
 Sometimes with this image, bigger health concerns can be identified and the patient will then be referred to the appropriate specialist.

 What are the risks associated with radiographs?

 Dental x-rays, like any x-rays, involve radiation.
 In the case of dental x-rays, most offices now use digital equipment and the levels of exposure to radiation are very low.
 Dental professionals are highly trained in radiographic exposure and will provide you with protection in the form of a lead apron while radiographs are being exposed.
 Radiographs are only prescribed as needed and on an individually assessed basis to further reduce exposure.
 Radiographs are your best chance of finding potential problems with your teeth early and when treatment is the least invasive.
-As always, any questions on this topic are very welcome when you are in the office or you can always give us a call!
+As always, any questions on this topic about the Importance of X-Rays, you are very welcome when you are in the office or you can always give us a call!